clamsproject/aapb-annotations/README.md

  - this README file

 ### `batches` Subdirectory
 The first directory is the special `batches` directory.
 This special directory maintains tracking information for the whole repository/annotation effort.
-Batches are the identity tags of a group of AAPB-GUID annotated for a project-found-below in one go.
-There are possibly multiple times/events where data is annotated/created for this dataset.
-Each event is a batch.
+Annotation projects are done in batches, which denote a moment/event/period of an annotation effort on a set of media assets.
+The batches are set of the identifying tags for those respective media assets.
 Specifically, this directory contains `.txt` files named after the batch name.
 Batches are usually named after their relevant GitHub issue from [AAPB-CLAMS collaboration repository](https://github.com/clamsproject/aapb-collaboration).
-* Each line in a `.txt` file _must_ be a single AAPB GUID, with an exception to any lines starts with `#` which denotes a comment.
+* Each line in a `.txt` file _must_ be a single AAPB GUID, with an exception to any lines starts with `#` - which denotes a comment.
 * A GUID is a unique identifying string that can be used at the AAPB website to find one particular media and its supporting files, eg. `cpb-aacip-96d289b264c` at https://americanarchive.org/catalog/cpb-aacip-96d289b264c.

 > [!NOTE]
-> AAPB-GUID is not [Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), but just a naming convention for AAPB media entries.
+> AAPB-GUID is not [Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), but just a unique identifier within the scope of the AAPB system.

 ### Project Subdirectories
 Each directory in this repository represents a specific annotation project, its datasets and processing tools.